 There’s a new form of ransomware making its way through the internet ecosystem called Kangaroo.
 The software shows traces of having been developed by the same group of hackers responsible for other malware titles such as “Apocalypse Ransomware,” “Esmeralda,” and “Fabiansomware,” but it uses a different attack vector.

 The other forms of malware mentioned above all rely on a variety of system exploits to install itself, but Kangaroo is manually installed via a Remote Desktop session.
 Once installed, it sets about the task of encrypting all the files it finds, but curiously, for each file it encrypts, it generates a unique text file keyed to that specific file.
-The file contains the ransom note and unlock instructions, flooding your PC with hundreds of thousands of ransom notes.
+The file contains the ransom note and unlocks instructions, flooding your PC with hundreds of thousands of ransom notes.

 In addition to that, it displays a bogus security warning window after the encryption cycle is completed, which informs the user of what has occurred and demands payment in BitCoin in exchange for the decryption key that will allow the user to regain access to his or her files.